-Forming Part of the Financial Statements for the Year Ended March 31, 2017
+Forming Part of the Financial Statements for the Year Ended March 31, 2017 r.
+Exceptional Items s.
+Earnings Per Share

 The dilutive effect of outstanding options is reflected as additional share dilution in the computation of diluted earnings per share.